ManfelDev/CyberBattleOnline/README.md

 The ```StartAsClientCR()``` coroutine manages the client's connection process.
 After enabling the ```NetworkManager``` and ```UnityTransport```, the method performs anonymous login to Unity services.
 Using the join code, the client obtains the allocation details needed to configure the transport and connect to the server.
 The client then initiates the connection with ```networkManager.StartClient()```, and if the connection is successful, the user interface is updated to display the game state.
 If the join code is invalid, a message is displayed indicating the invalid code.

 ![Initialization](./Images/initialization.png)

+## Player

+In NGO, the server controls everything (Server authority).
+All the clients do is view the game and provide inputs, which the server processes to produce the output.
+The main disadvantage of this approach is that whenever the player wants to do something, they have to send a message to the server, which decides and sends back a message with what will happen.
+This introduces latency based on the player's connection to the server, resulting in the total latency being the player's latency to the server plus the latency of receiving the server's message.
+For instance, if this latency is 10ms, the client's latency would be 10ms + 10ms = 20ms, resulting in a 20-millisecond delay between the action and what the player perceives will happen.